magento/merchdocs/src/shipping/magento-shipping.md

    -  A Timezones section have been added to address issues with the display of Opening and Closing hours for Click & Collect and to improve Dispatch processes.

--  {:.fix}**Batch Processing**
+#### Batch Processing

--  Re-designed the user interface to better indicate the steps required to fulfill each order.
+-  Updated the user interface to better to better demonstrates the steps which need to be completed.
+Add-On’s and International Details can now be filled out in their own sections.

--  Removed the need for _Batch Fulfillment_ experience rules.
-The customer's selected shipping experience will display.

--  Added support for shipping international orders.

--  {:.fix}**Shipment Workflow**

--  Pre-Fill Packaging

--  Pre-Fill International Item Details
+- In-depth error messaging and visual representation of actions / values which are required have now been added.
+Field validation occurs at the time of entry as well as when the Batch Process is “Finished”.

+-  The experience related to the customers selected Shipping Method now flows through.
+As a result of this, the Batch Fulfillment rules will be deprecated as the Quoting and Fulfillment Rules are now used instead.
+Quotes can also be triggered for the selected experience.

+- The add-ons have been moved out of the main steps and are now accessed by expanding the section.
+The notes have also been replaced with mouse-over tooltips.

+-  International shipments are now displayed in Batch Processing, with the international item details and international shipment details appearing on orders that are via an international route.

+#### Shipment Workflow

+-  Pre-Fill Packaging - Once a packaging type is assigned (in the in the Shipping tab in product setting), any future orders placed that include the product will have the packaging information automatically set during the shipment fulfillment process (Batch Processing and Individual Orders).

+-  Pre-Fill International Item Details - The HS Code and Country of Origin attributes have been added in the Shipping tab in product setting.
+When set, these values along with any other mapped attributes will be used to pre-fill international item details during the order fulfillment process.

--  Pre-Fill International Shipment Details
+-  Pre-Fill International Shipment Details - The number of fields have been reduced and smart defaults are now used to pre-fill the remaining required fields.

 A variety of user experience improvements have been made to reduce time and effort required to fulfill a shipment.